intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 can be determined by querying the KVM_CAP_GUEST_DEBUG_HW_BPS and KVM_CAP_GUEST_DEBUG_HW_WPS capabilities which return a positive number indicating the number of supported registers.

+On arm64, this ioctl returns -EPERM for a protected VM: debugging a protected guest is not supported.
+See Documentation/virt/kvm/arm/pkvm.rst.

 For ppc, the KVM_CAP_PPC_GUEST_DEBUG_SSTEP capability indicates whether the single-step debug event (KVM_GUESTDBG_SINGLESTEP) is supported.